Miguel Rojas Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the seventh-ranked team ERA across all league pitching staffs (3.85).
+- The Blue Jays have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

+- Blue Jays pitchers combine to allow 129 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- The right-hander last appeared on Wednesday against the San Diego Padres, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The righty's most recent appearance was on Thursday against the San Diego Padres, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.